kyma-project/kyma/docs/03-tutorials/00-security/sec-02-setup-mtls-gateway.md

 title: Set up a mutual TLS Gateway
 ---

-This tutorial shows how to set up mutual TLS Gateway and configure authentication based on certificate details.
+This tutorial shows how to set up a mutual TLS Gateway and configure authentication based on certificate details.

 ## Prerequisites

 To follow this tutorial, use Kyma 2.6 or higher.

-Before you start, Set up [`custom-domain`](../00-api-exposure/apix-02-setup-custom-domain-for-workload.md) to set up your custom domain and prepare a certificate for exposing a workload.
+Before you start, Set up a [`custom-domain`](../00-api-exposure/apix-02-setup-custom-domain-for-workload.md) and prepare a certificate to expose a workload.

 ## Steps